 In addition, Antonio made six FP1 appearances for Sauber over the course of the year.

-At Sauber he is partnered by veteran racer Kimi Raikkonen, thereby giving Antonio the perfect benchmark, especially on Sundays as the Finn is still clearly enjoying his racing.
+At Sauber, to be renamed Alfa Romeo, in 2019, he would be partnered by veteran racer Kimi Raikkonen, thereby giving Antonio the perfect benchmark, especially on Sundays as the Finn is still clearly enjoying his racing.